Herzult/php-ssh/README.markdown

     // simple configuration to connect "my-host"
     $configuration = new Ssh\Configuration('my-host');

+The availble configration classes are:

+- `Configuration`
+- `SshConfigFileConfiguration`

+Both connection configuration and public/private key authetication can be obtained from a ssh config file such as `~/.ssh/config`

+    <?php

+    // simple configuration to connect "my-host"
+    $configuration = new Ssh\SshConfigFileConfiguration('/Users/username/.ssh/config', 'my-host');
+    $authentication = $configuration->getAuthentication('optional_passphrase', 'optional_username');

 ### Create a session

 The session is the central access point to the SSH functionality provided by the library.